Rebound congestion typically lasts 7-14 days after discontinuing overused nasal decongestant sprays

 Rebound congestion, medically known as rhinitis medicamentosa, affects millions who rely on over-the-counter nasal sprays for relief.
-This frustrating condition occurs when your nasal passages become dependent on decongestant medications, creating a cycle where you need more spray to breathe normally.
+This frustrating condition occurs when your nasal passages become dependent on decongestant medications, creating a cycle in which you need more and more spray to breathe normally.
 Understanding the recovery timeline helps you prepare for the healing process and avoid prolonged dependence.

 What Is Rebound Congestion and Why Does It Happen?